discobisco/discoeditv2/README.md

-Stage 4 and 5 are needed to run
+Stage 4 and 5 are needed to run as well as offsets.Json

 the excel is the basic importer file